ishraqe/Smoosh/README.md

  - [SWIFT 4](https://swift.org/documentation/)

 This is my very first iOS application built with Swift 4.
 I built this application in hope of learning watching some tutorials.
-I has nothing to do with the functionalities.
+It has nothing to do with the functionalities.
 I just did it in hope of testing out constrains and autolayout.
 I would really appricate any suggestions, feedback, PRs and Issues.